Create Picture Frames with the Kids as a Christmas Gift

 - Then all you have to do is look for a nice photo and place it in the frame and your individualised Christmas gift is all finished!

 In order to ideally showcase colours, we recommend using a light-coloured frame.
 Do you have unused picture frames sitting in your drawer that are dark in colour?
 No problem!
 Simply apply an undercoat of acrylic paint before crafting.
+Order prints in no time with the online editor

 A Picture Frame with Wrapping Paper Snails